 Previewing and reprinting

-- Choice to print or not to print by the end user.
+- Business users decide whether to print or not to print documents

-The complete solution can be linked with the WebArchive, which enables user HTML access through the Intranet.
-All bundling algorithms are written in DOCDEF using predefined SQL functions (external DB PrintPool) or PQL statements (ISIS Papyrus Depot Node) and as such platform independent.
+The complete bundling solution can be linked with Papyrus WebArchive, which allows online access to documents via TCP/IP.
+All applied bundling algorithms are written in DOCDEF using predefined SQL functions (for external databases) or PQL statements (for Papyrus Depot Nodes) and are therefore absolutely platform-independent.

 If Papyrus PostCalc is used to apply for postal discounts, it is authorized by local postal authorities.
 It calculates postage from page numbers and weight, merges documents into envelopes, adds inserts and optimizes print volumes by priorities for best postal discounts.

-User defined bundling routines or Papyrus PostCalc produce so-called PRINTLISTs which can then be selected by the user or operator for actual printing.
+User defined bundling routines or Papyrus PostCalc produce print lists which can then be selected by the user or operator for actual printing.

 The operator and print management dialogs built on Papyrus WebControl capabilities can not only be used on the actual server but also anywhere in the network using a standard browser or the Papyrus Desktop.

-Once a ZIP or postcode sequenced PRINT-LIST is requested for printing, it is passed to Papyrus DocEXEC which then assembles the pages from the bundling pool into a printable document, merges pages for one envelope, assigns inserts, calculates the postage and prints the proper OMR code on each page to control the enveloping.
+Once a ZIP or postcode sequenced print list is requested for printing, it is passed to Papyrus DocEXEC which then assembles the pages from the document pool into a printable document, merges pages for one envelope, assigns inserts, calculates the postage and prints the proper OMR code on each page to control the enveloping.